-- The October 16th Speech from the Throne signalled the Government of Canada's commitment to continue to reduce the size and cost of government by freezing departmental operating budgets for 2014-15 and 2015-16, as well as requiring departments to absorb any collectively bargained wage increases, restrain hiring, and additional reductions to internal government spending.
+- The October 16th, 2013 Speech from the Throne signalled the Government of Canada's commitment to continue to reduce the size and cost of government by freezing departmental operating budgets for 2014-15 and 2015-16, as well as requiring departments to absorb any collectively bargained wage increases, restrain hiring, and additional reductions to internal government spending.
 Further communication from central agencies on the 2013 Operating Budget Freeze reiterated continued scrutiny of operating budget authorities.

 The RCMP also receives a significant portion of funding through respendable revenues from the provision of policing services to provinces, territories, municipalities and first nations communities.
 Recruitment of cadets by the RCMP is being adjusted as demand for increased policing services from our contract partners remains lower than expected due to their economic considerations.
 Although, the RCMP is seeing a reduction in demand with attrition and the contract partner's demand, the RCMP's recruitment campaigns targets are properly placed to deal with attrition.

-To best manage the current financial climate, the RCMP is pursuing a financial management strategy to address its funding requirements.
-One key element of the strategy involves the reprofiling of currently available funding to address key pressures in the coming years.
+To best manage the current financial climate, the RCMP continues to pursue a financial management strategy to address its funding requirements.

-This section provides an overview of the savings measures announced in Budget 2012 intended to refocus government and programs; make it easier for Canadians and businesses to deal with their government; or, modernize and reduce the back office.
-The Force is realizing savings across a number of administrative and support services by modernizing, simplifying and refocusing efforts on activities that directly contribute to the organization's core policing mandate.
+This section provides an overview of the savings measures announced in Budget 2012 intended to refocus government and programs; make it easier for Canadians and businesses to deal with their government; or modernize and reduce the back office.
+The Force will realize savings across a number of administrative services by modernizing, simplifying and refocusing efforts on activities that directly contribute to the organization's core policing mandate.

-- Health Care Modernization - The RCMP is modernizing its Health Services program through an amendment to the definition of an "insured person" under the Canada Health Act (received Royal Assent on June 29, 2012).
-As of April 1, 2013, basic health care coverage for regular members is now under provincial/territorial regimes.
-Full savings associated to the initiative being realized in 2014-15.
+- Health Care Modernization - The RCMP is modernizing its Health Services program through an amendment to the definition of an "insured person" under the Canada Health Act (received Royal Assent on June 29, 2012) and, as of April 1, 2013, basic health care coverage for regular members is now under provincial/territorial regimes.
+Full savings associated to the initiative will be realized in 2014-15.
 The initiative also includes changes to the RCMP's Supplemental Health Care, Sick Leave, and Disability Management regimes.
 However, in respect to the Sick Leave and Disability Management portion of the initiative, a two-year deferral until 2016-17 of the associated savings has been approved as the RCMP was instructed to await the establishment of the Workplace Wellness and Productivity Strategy (WPS) solution for the wider public service prior to advancing a proposal.

 - Forensic Lab Consolidation - Through this initiative, savings will be generated from administrative efficiencies, the rationalization of labour requirements and reducing infrastructure costs resulting from geographic consolidation to three labs within the current six site model.
-The closure of the Winnipeg and Regina labs will be finalized in 2013-14.
+The final lab closure is scheduled for March 1, 2015.

-- Civilianization - This initiative involves the conversion of police officer positions, in administrative or operational support functions, to non-police officer classifications within the areas of strategic planning, human resource management, and IM/IT management across the organization with a particular emphasis on positions at National Headquarters.
-A significant portion of the savings will be realized in fiscal year 2013-14 with the remainder achieved in 2014-15 as Regular Members continue to be transitioned out of those identified positions.
+- Civilianization - This initiative involves the conversion of police officer positions, in administrative or operational support functions, to non-police officer classifications in the areas of strategic planning, information management, information technology, and human resource management across the organization with a particular emphasis on positions at National Headquarters.
+The remainder of the savings will be achieved in 2014-15 as Regular Members continue to be transitioned out of those identified positions.

 - Operational support initiatives are also being undertaken to enhance service delivery models within Criminal Intelligence, Technical Operations, the Canadian Police College, and the Canadian Firearms Program, while reducing costs.

-Overall, as of period ending September 30, 2013, the RCMP is on track to achieve its savings target of $195.2 million, taking into consideration the two year deferral of the Sick Leave and Disability Management portion of Healthcare Modernization.
+Overall, as of period ending September 30, 2014, the RCMP is on track to achieve its savings target of $195.2 million, taking into consideration the two year deferral of the Sick Leave and Disability Management portion of Healthcare Modernization.
 Overall, expenditures are trending down in line with the RCMP's Budget 2012 initiatives including a reduction the operational clothing allowance and health expenditures.
-A few initiatives are not materializing as originally intended and may be slightly delayed or will not individually meet their full savings target.
+A few initiatives are not materializing as originally intended and will not individually meet their full savings target.
 In addition, a few initiatives are experiencing implementation lags, primarily due to the timing of Work Force Adjustment processes and options selected by affected employees.
-However, mitigating strategies are in place to address any resulting shortfalls.
+However, mitigating strategies are in place to address any resulting savings shortfalls.

 The Enhancing Royal Canadian Mounted Police Accountability Act (short title) received royal assent on June 19, 2013.
 The act strengthens the RCMP's accountability and transparency by: